-Within the "Details" option you can view the main data of your training.
+Within the "Details" option 1TP10You will see the main data of your training.
 Distance, time, pace, cadence data or average or maximum heart rate.

 It is divided into two screens, so you will have to scroll to get the full information.